Tileni97/vehicle-maintenance-tracker/README.md

 # Vehicle Maintenance Tracker

-A comprehensive web application for tracking vehicle maintenance history and managing service reminders.
-Built as part of the P3 Group technical assessment.
+A simple web application for tracking vehicle maintenance history and managing service reminders.

+Built as part of the P3 Group Technical Assessment to show my problem-solving approach, system design, and how I apply AI thinking in real-world scenarios.

+## Problem-Solving Approach

+Since this challenge was based in a domain I’m not familiar with (vehicle maintenance), I started by breaking the problem down into something understandable and logical.

+1. Understanding the domain:
+I looked into what types of maintenance are common for vehicles, like oil changes, tire rotations, and inspections, and what intervals they usually follow.
+That helped me design realistic reminder rules.

+2. Structuring the system:
+Before writing any code, I mapped out the main entities: Vehicle, Maintenance Event, and Reminder Logic.
+I kept the relationships simple but clear to make the system easy to scale.

+3. Keeping it small but solid:
+I focused on building something clean and maintainable rather than overcomplicating things.
+The goal was to show clarity in how I think and how I organize projects, not to create a full production system

+4. Planning for AI later:
+Since the dataset for a new system would be small, I didn’t include actual ML models yet.
+Instead, I outlined how predictive maintenance could be added once enough data is collected.

 ## Overview

-This system helps vehicle owners maintain their cars by tracking service history and providing intelligent reminders for upcoming maintenance.
-The application features a clean, intuitive interface with a robust backend API.
+The Vehicle Maintenance Tracker helps users keep track of their car’s service history and receive reminders when the next maintenance is due.
+The system uses rule-based logic to calculate service reminders and can easily grow into a data-driven predictive system later on.

 ## Features